enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 4. Set up an IIS website or virtual directory that points at the appropriate folder in the logic that you copied to the server in step 2.
 Run the application pool as `NETWORK SERVICE`.

 Some of the EWL developers use an internal product called the EWL System Manager, which builds, tests, and deploys EWL systems automatically.
-It's like an ultra-opinionated version of Heroku or AppHarbor.
+It’s like an ultra-opinionated version of Heroku or AppHarbor.
 It can be run in the cloud or on-premises.
 [Let us know in the forum](https://community.enterpriseweblibrary.org/) if you are interested in using this.

+## Learning more

+If you’d like to learn how to build a web application, check out the [web framework guide](WebFramework.md).
+Or see the [table of contents](../TableOfContents.md) for a full list of documentation.